-What is the headline saying or claiming?
+What is the headline saying?

-What is the research article saying?
+What is the news article saying?

 What are the implications of this headline?

 Workplaces may be contributing to ill health in America as a result of specific stressors.